XorTroll/Goldleaf/patches/README.md

 Finally, you need to place the file on your Switch SD card, and add it to the hekate_ipl.ini file along with all of the other kip1s.

+DISCLAIMER: I take zero responsibility for any bans, damage, nuclear explosions, or anything else these patches may cause.
+Proceed with caution!

 NCA Fixed Key Sig Patches
 =========================